Naturism at Studland Bay

 The naturist area is located on Knoll Beach and comprises a 900m stretch of coastline.

-The area is clearly marked with green-topped posts and blue signs.
+The area is clearly marked with green-topped posts and signs.
 We ask naturists to be clothed if they're outside the designated area.

 If you wish to avoid this area, please use the Heather Walk trail.